Skip to main content

 HIGH PREVALENCE

-Pork is the most common meat in Hungarian cuisine, and lard is often used for cooking.
+Pork is the meat you'll encounter most in Hungary, and lard is a frequent cooking fat.

 COMMONLY FOUND IN: